 The information included with a fire permit helps people understand how to light a fire safely, and to reduce the risk of their fire burning out of control.
-Fire permits carry conditions which vary based on the current local fire risk conditions.
+Fire permits carry conditions which vary based on the type and size of the proposed fire along with the current local fire risk conditions.
+To check and apply for a fire permit visit firepermit.nz.